 Students applying for admission to IBS must meet the prerequisite requirements of Biology Courses with lab components, Chemistry Courses with lab components, General Chemistry with lab components, Organic Chemistry with lab components, Physics, and Calculus.

 Currently, the application fee for the Graduate School application is $65 for domestic students and $75 for international students.
 There is no additional application fee for the IBS application.

 Choose your recommenders wisely.
 It is important to choose recommenders that are sufficiently familiar with you to address your academic preparation, abilities, and accomplishments.
 We are especially interested in learning more about your scientific background and your abilities in the lab.

-Please have your official GRE and TOEFL (international students only) routed to Graduate School.
+Please have your official TOEFL (international students only) routed to Graduate School.
 To route your official exams, the code for UK is 1837.
 There is no separate department code for the IBS program; you should select "No department code available" if prompted.
 Please leave this blank and your score report will be routed to the Graduate School.

 Official transcripts from all the universities you attended must be sent to the Graduate School.

 Even if you only took one course from another university and even if that course is listed on another transcript as having been transferred, you must have an official transcript from the university where you took the course sent to the Graduate School.

 International Students please do not send documents other than those requested in the information above.